LingDong-/interesting-polygon-archive/README.md

 *Collection of polygon data in various formats for testing computational geometry algorithms.*

+Supported by the [Frank-Ratchye Studio for Creative Inquiry](http://studioforcreativeinquiry.org) at Carnegie Mellon University.

 Polygons in this archive have following properties:

 - With or without holes